Diarrhea

 1. Apple Cider Vinegar

 Apple cider vinegar is a popular remedy for many digestive issues, including diarrhea.
 It contains acetic acid, which has antibacterial properties that can help fight off harmful bacteria in the gut.
 Additionally, the pectin in apple cider vinegar can help soothe an upset stomach and reduce diarrhea symptoms.
-It is recommended to dilute apple cider vinegar in water or a beverage before consuming and to use it in moderation, as excessive consumption can lead to negative effects such as tooth enamel erosion.
+Take 1 - 2 tablespoons of apple cider vinegar in a glass of water once or twice daily.

 2. Activated Charcoal